Pride-Covenant/The-Pride-Convenant/README.md

-# prideconvenant
-An Add-on for GPLv3,  that recognises, understands and protects LGBTQ+ People's contributions to software

-## 🏳️‍🌈 Pride Flag Covenant
+# 🏳️‍🌈 Pride Flag Covenant

 This software and associated documentation files (the "Software") include the Pride Flag (🏳️‍🌈) as a core component of its identity and brand.
 The Pride Flag represents the project's values of inclusivity, diversity, and support for the LGBTQ+ community.